Obedjs/obedjs-docs/docs/README.md

 > obedjs is a lightweight framework built on top of Express.js for rapidly developing APIs with Node.js and Express. -->

 ## [Installation](#installation)

 To get started, you can either scaffold the project with the Obedjs CLI, or clone a starter project (both will produce the same outcome).

 To scaffold the project with the Obedjs CLI, run the following commands.
-This will create a new project directory, and populate the directory with the initial core Nest files and supporting modules, creating a conventional base structure for your project.
+This will create a new project directory, and populate the directory with the initial core ObedJs files and supporting modules, creating a conventional base structure for your project.
 Creating a new project with the Obedjs CLI is recommended for first-time users.
-We'll continue with this approach in First Steps

 ### Install the CLI